Rachamallu Siva Prasad Reddy: Early life and education

 Reddy was born in Rameswaram village, Proddatur Town, YSR district, Andhra Pradesh.
 His late father Siva Sankar Reddy was a farmer.
 He completed his B.A. from SCNR Government Degree College, Proddatur University in 1987.
 He was a trade union leader, and was heading the Auto union before he entered politics.
 He has a daughter, Pallavi.
 He was hailed for performing an inter-caste marriage for her daughter with Pavan, an MBA graduate.

 Career

 Reddy started his political career in 1986 as a student leader.
 He was the chairman of the Student Union in college before becoming a municipal Councillor of Proddutur municipality in 1998.
 He also served as Municipal Chairman for six months.
-He first became an MLA in 2014, when he represented YSR Congress Party from Proddutur Assembly constituency defeating Nandyala Varada Rajulu Reddy of Telugu Desam Party by a margin of 12,945 votes.
-He won again in the 2019 Andhra Pradesh Legislative Assembly election defeating Mallela Linga Reddy of TDP by a huge margin of 43,148 votes.
-He is nominated again to contest the 2024 Assembly election and in March 2024 he was stopped by the election commission officials from campaigning, as he did not apply for permission through the Suvidha app.
+He first became an MLA in 2014, when he represented YSR Congress Party from Proddutur Assembly constituency, defeating Nandyala Varada Rajulu Reddy of Telugu Desam Party by a margin of 12,945 votes.
+He won again in the 2019 Andhra Pradesh Legislative Assembly election defeating Mallela Linga Reddy of TDP by 43,148 votes.
+He was nominated again to contest the 2024 Assembly election and in March 2024 he was stopped by the election commission officials from campaigning, as he had not applied for permission through the Suvidha app.